 If you are anything like me, you probably spend a decent amount of time worrying about all the things that are not going right.
 You might carry your anxious thoughts about all the future unknowns with you throughout the day.
 They might even keep you up at night.

-How much time do you set aside to intentionally reflect on the things you are thankful for?
+How much time do you set aside to reflect intentionally on the things you are thankful for?

 It’s not so automatic to spend time thinking about what you may have.
 Creating a gratitude journal can do that for you.
-You can carve out ten minutes a day to write out a couple paragraphs or a list of what you have to be thankful for the day.
+You can carve out ten minutes a day to write a couple of paragraphs or a list of what you have to be thankful for the day.